-Depending on their specific position, they set up, operate, and tend cooking equipment that mixes, blends, cooks or otherwise processes ingredients in manufacturing food products.
-Most food processing operators work full-time and positions include food batch makers, equipment operators and tenders.
+Depending on their specific position, they set up, operate, and tend cooking equipment that mixes, blends, cooks or otherwise processes ingredients.
+Most food processing operators work full-time and positions include food batch makers, equipment operators, and tenders.

 Chemists and Material Scientists

 Study the molecular interactions of food ingredients.
 Their research has a wide range of applications, including food safety.
-These professionals tend mostly work full time and keep regular hours.
+These professionals mostly work full-time and keep regular hours.

 Investigate the causes of disease and other public health problems to prevent them from spreading or creating another outbreak.
-Report findings to public policy officials and to the general public and work in health departments, offices, universities and laboratories.
-Some do fieldwork to conduct interviews and collect samples for analyses.
+Epidemiologists report findings to public policy officials and to the general public and work in health departments, offices, universities and laboratories.
+Some do fieldwork, conduct interviews ,and collect samples for analyses.
 Epidemiologists must use safety precautions to minimize their exposure when fieldwork requires interacting with sick patients.